AlbertOh90/DL_TS_platform/README.md

 **A Time Series Forecasting Platform (PyTorch version)**

 This platform is designed with two considerations: 1.
-The architecture and training modules of neural networks can be reused for different customers.
+The architecture and training modules of neural networks can be reused for different tasks.
 2. New NN modules can be easily added to the platform.

 **TS platform**